 If you’ve chosen a tight niche (a travel blog about one city or one country, for example), it may make sense to add that primary focus word into your domain or blog name.
 Always do this in a natural way — i.e. “theparisexperience.com” is natural, and “parisguide.com” is possibly too “commercial” or spammy in nature.

 If you focus mainly on budgeting, then maybe a title or domain with some form of the word “budget” makes sense.
 It will certainly give Google a big heads-up on what your blog is about.

 Again, if you can do it naturally, and it fits with your brand goals, it’s worth considering.
-The most important SEO aspect of branding is the quality of your content and user experience, however.
+Blogging and SEO go hand-in-hand, but user experience is king.
 This takes priority over a keyword in your name every time!

 #5.
 Use keywords in your blog’s description or tagline.
 For WordPress users, you’ll find the Tagline box in Settings, then General, and it will be right under your Site Title.
 It asks you to explain what the site is about.
 Here’s what I have in mine: